galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 ## Registries
 Registries usually record (over a period of time), the disease progression of patients with the same disease or condition.
 Often referred to a hub/collection point once the diagnosis is confirmed.
 Patients are continually added to the registries and therefore registries can provide a large pool of patients with relatively similar data collected.
 As these are registries of patients with a particular condition, there are no control participants.

 Here are links to two registry projects.
-Both websites describe the projects, the aims and the outputs of the studies.
+Both websites describe the projects, the aims and the outputs of the studies

 [UK Sjögren's registry](https://www.sjogrensregistry.org/index.php)

 [UK JIA Biologics Registers](https://www.sjogrensregistry.org/index.php)

 ## Electronic health records (EHR)